Blog

 Faker uses providers as templates for certain data points.
 If you need to generate fake addresses, you would use the faker.providers.address provider.
 This limits the categories of data points you can generate.

-In this blog post we test Generative Pre-Trained Transformer-3 (GPT-3)’s ability to generate synthetic data with bespoke distributions.
+In this blog post we test Generative Pre-Trained Transformer-3 (GPT-3)’s ability to generate fake data with bespoke distributions.
 We also discuss the limitations of using GPT-3 for producing synthetic testing data, most importantly that GPT-3 cannot be deployed on-prem, opening the door for privacy concerns surrounding sharing data with OpenAI.

 What is GPT-3?